IbrahimKhaliliye/Intro-To-ML-and-AI-Tokenization-and-NLP-Lab/README.md

    text = ["input"]
    predictions = model(text)
 ```
+### 3. Linking Flask with Transformers and Adding a User Interface

+1. **Extend the Flask route to get user input from a simple HTML form and process it using the loaded NLP model.**

+2. **Design a simple HTML file in to render the predictions' results**

+3. **Update your Flask route to handle the requests, process the text using the model, and render the results on the HTML page**

  ****Great job!****
   ****Call an Instructor/TA to check your completed tasks****

 ## Challenge 🌟
  - Extend your Flask application with additional functionalities or routes.
- - Add a basic frontend for better user interactivity.
+ - Add frontend and style for better user interactivity.

 Remember, the journey is more important than the destination.
 Don't hesitate to ask if you're stuck.
 Happy coding! 🎉